 We officially incorporated in February 2018, and our first clinic launched in August of 2018 in NYC.
 We are actively growing and expanding our reach nationally.
 Despite being a start-up within the space, all of our clinicians have been practicing reproductive medicine for decades.

-We are currently located in New York and San Francisco, and will be opening in Los Angeles late 2019.
+We are currently located in New York San Francisco, and Los Angeles.
 To schedule an appointment and find specific location addresses, please visit kindbody.com/locations.
-We are headquartered at 1140 Broadway, Flr 11, New York, NY.
+We are headquartered at 120 5th Ave, New York, NY.

 We are currently open Monday – Friday from 8:30am until 5:30pm.
 We are open Saturday from 8:30am until 2pm.
 If your schedule does not work within our standard operating time please let us know, our mission is to improve accessibility by your request.
 We are happy to come early, stay late and open on the weekend if you need.

-We offer a full suite of fertility and wellness services.
+We offer a full suite of fertility, gynecology, and wellness coaching services.
 We provide fertility assessments, egg freezing, IVF, IUI, donor services, embryo banking, embryo storage.
-We additionally offer coaching appointments such as nutrition counseling and therapy sessions.
+We additionally offer gynecology services such as Annual Well-Woman visits, and Coaching appointments such as nutrition counseling and therapy sessions.
 For full list of services, visit kindbody.com/services.

 Yes, we are able to provide expanded carrier screening recommended for couples trying to conceive, this genetic screening tests for 286 genetic diseases.
 Currently we partner with Sema4 to do the processing of the test.